librenms/librenms/doc/Installation/Installation-(RHEL-CentOS).md

     innodb_file_per_table=1
     bind-address = <ip>

 Change `<ip>` to the IP address that your MySQL server should listen on.
-Restart MySQL:

 If you see a line that starts `sql-mode` then change this to `sql-mode=""`.

+Restart MySQL/MariaDB:

     service mysqld restart

+or

+    service mariadb restart

 ### On the NMS ###

 Install necessary software.
-The packages listed below are an all-inclusive list of packages that were necessary on a clean install of CentOS 6.4.
+The packages listed below are an all-inclusive list of packages that were necessary on a clean install of CentOS 6.4 or 7.
 It also requires the EPEL repository.
+Net_IPv6 is required even if your network environment does not support IPv6.

 Note if not using HTTPd (Apache): RHEL requires `httpd` to be installed regardless of of `nginx`'s (or any other web-server's) presence.